Inclusivity within AI & cyberspaces | Tyler Cohen Wood | Engati CX

 So in that sense, Conversational AI definitely helps with Customer Services.
 Technology will connect customers right away.

-It can help with customer inquiries, while still stimulating the need for conversation.
+It can help with customer queries, while still stimulating the need for conversation.
 So really, technology meets all customer needs.

 Inclusivity within AI & Cyberspaces - Tyler Cohen Wood interview on Spotify